When you are writing novels or short stories, you need to find great fiction story ideas.

 Some writers wait for the muse to arrive, which usually works on a very unreliable schedule.

-I’m not referring to germs that are contagious.
+But I’m not referring to contagious germs.

 What I mean is that a germ of an idea was the starting point for many great fiction books.